getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 1. [Transmit](http://panic.com/transmit/) - OS X - The de facto FTP/SFTP client on OS X.  Easy to use, fast, folder-syncing and pretty much anything else you could ask for.
 2. [FileZilla](https://filezilla-project.org/) - OS X/Windows/Linux - Probably the best option for Windows and Linux users.
 Free and very powerful (but very ugly on the Mac!).
 3. [Cyberduck](http://cyberduck.io/) - OS X/Windows - A decent free option for both OS X and Windows users.
-Not as full featured as the others.
+Not as full-featured as the others.
 4. [ForkLift](http://www.binarynights.com/forklift/) - OS X - A solid alternative to Transmit, and slightly cheaper to boot.